Saturday, November 9, 2024

 "She strode, forward, stopping midway down the bed.
 Mother looked so peaceful.
 Her cheeks brushed with white, hands neatly by her sides.
 Moonlight glinted on something in mid-air to the side of her.
 At first, Rose thought it must be a moth, but then she realised it was some sort of aerial line or string in between her and Mother.
 How curious.
 She reached towards it to check she wasn't imaging it, and ran her fingers gently along the wire.
 It was definitely a cable.
 She looked back to the wall and saw it was plugged into a charging point ...
 Rose froze.
 It didn't make sense.
 She looked at the charging point.
 She looked at Mother.
 A shudder ran through her, her heart rate escalating.
 It was impossible.
 Mother was plugged in! ...
 A person didn't need to plug themselves in.
 Not someone of flesh and bone like Rose.
 Mother was something else."

 I did read this book in almost one sitting but it is a long book (340 pages) so I imagine it will suit a reader who enjoys Science Fiction and a reader with strong reading stamina.
 The story does take quite a few unexpected twists and turns and, as is often the way with Science Fiction, you do need to suspend disbelief especially in relation to the human need for food.
 The premise is that Rose is the only or the last human and yet at every turn someone is able to supply her with water and food albeit only small quantities.
 Clearly Humanoid Robots do not need food so I was somewhat confused about why this was so readily available - but as I say, you just need to let that thought go.
-I did enjoy the early hint that Mother was not quite 'right' but that scene I quoted above still have me a huge jolt!
+I did enjoy the early hint that Mother was not quite 'right' but that scene I quoted above still gave me a huge jolt!

 The other part of this story that was a little bit strange - but many young readers won't notice this - is the use of names relating to the invention of the computer - Ada (Lovelace); (Charles) Babbage; and Alan Turing.
 There are also layers of Pinocchio and I am sure choice of the two furliths (robot animals) that help Rose - fox and rabbit - have some literary significance.
 There are also references to Alice in Wonderland, The Nutcracker, Macbeth and Romeo and Juliet.